euler-xyz/median-oracle/README.md

 * Legitimate price movements are reflected in the oracle output faster, leaving shorter windows of opportunity to attack protocols with stale prices
 * Reducing the worst-case gas consumption of the oracle

-To demonstrate the second point, we re-ran the USDC/WETH example above with a 10 minute window instead of a 30 minutes window.
+To demonstrate the second point, we re-ran the USDC/WETH example above with a 10 minute window instead of a 30 minute window.
 There was a significant improvement, and even at the peak of the crash the highest gas usage remained well below typical Uniswap3 costs:

 ![](pics/gas-usage-usdc-weth-10min-window.png)